cybergroupdevs/BtB_CyberBot_BinaryBeasts/README.md

 # Cyber Bot

-install python 3.6.8
-cmd -- pip install virtualenv
+Install Python (preferrably version 3.6.8) cmd -- pip install virtualenv

 // Create virtual environment
->> create a new folder and in command prompt change the directory to that folder cmd -- virtualenv env
+>> Create a New Folder and in Command Prompt change the directory to that folder cmd -- virtualenv env

 // Activate virtual environment